-Seasonal affective disorder, or also known as SAD, is a type of depression that you experience during certain seasons or times of year.
-Depression is a low mood that lasts for a long time, and affects your everyday life.
+Seasonal Affective Disorder, also known as SAD, is a type of depression that you experience during certain seasons or times of the year.
+Depression is a low mood that lasts for a long time and affects your everyday life.

-But if these feelings are starting to interfere with your day to day life, it could be a sign that you have depression.
-If they keep coming back at the same time of year, you might have seasonal affective disorder or ‘seasonal depression’ and doctor would diagnose you with these.
+But if these feelings are starting to interfere with your day-to-day life, it could be a sign that you have depression.
+If they keep coming back at the same time of year, you might have Seasonal Affective Disorder or ‘Seasonal Depression’ and a doctor would diagnose you with these.

 Signs You Might Have Seasonal Affective Disorder

-People suffering with SAD can experience these symptoms in phases and then they are separated by “manic” periods where they feel happy, energetic and much more sociable.
+People suffering from SAD can experience these symptoms in phases and then they are separated by “manic” periods where they feel happy, energetic and much more sociable.

 Possible signs of SAD include:

-1) Feeling sad, low, tearful, guilty or hopeless
+- Feeling sad, low, tearful, guilty or hopeless (how to validate yourself)

-8) Other symptoms of depression. (online therapy for depression)
+- Other symptoms of depression (online therapy for depression)

 Below are some tips from NHS that can help you to relieve Seasonal Affective Disorder.

 Try to get as much natural sunlight as you can.
-Try a brief walk at lunchtime or sitting near windows when at home.
+Try a brief walk at lunchtime or sit near windows when at home.
 Keep your work and living space as light and airy as possible.
-In this country, lots of natural sunlight can be hard, especially in the winter, but you can invest in light boxes which help expose you to natural type light.
+In this country, lots of natural sunlight can be hard, especially in the winter, but you can invest in lightboxes which help expose you to natural type light.

-Aromatherapy in the use of essential oils can influence the area of the brain that is responsible for controlling moods.
+Aromatherapy is the use of essential oils that can influence the area of the brain in charge of controlling moods.
 You could add a few drops of essential oils to your bath at night to help you relax.
-You should speak to a qualified person who knows about aromatherapy about what essentials are best for you and the symptoms you are suffering.
+You should speak to a qualified person who knows about aromatherapy and advise what essentials are best for you and the symptoms you are experiencing.

-As mentioned before, a symptom of SAD can be sleep problems as well as getting up in the morning.
-But maintaining a regular schedule will help to actually improve your sleep which can then in turn can help alleviate symptoms of depression.
+As mentioned before, a symptom of SAD can include sleep problems as well as getting up in the morning.
+However, maintaining a regular schedule will actually help to improve your sleep, which in turn help alleviate symptoms of depression.
 Even if you are suffering and are finding it hard to get up, try to continue with a schedule as you can.

 If you know when your SAD will return again, the time of year of the triggers, then plan ahead for that.
 Try to avoid stressful situations during that time, plan relaxing activities that might help improve your mood.
 You could create a self-care box full of things that you enjoy that is there ready for you when your symptoms arise again.